-- A. Where products or manufacturers are specified by name, submit the following, in addition to other required submittals, to obtain approval of an unnamed product.
-All requests for materials to be considered as an approved equal must be submitted within 10 days prior to bid.
-No substitutions shall be considered after this deadline. - 1.
-Evidence that the proposed product does not require extensive revisions to the Contract Documents, that it is consistent with the Contract Documents, and will produce the indicated results, and that it is compatible with other portions of the Work. - 2.
+- A. Where products or manufacturers are specified by name, submit the following, in addition to other required submittals, to obtain approval of an unnamed product. - 1.
+Evidence that the proposed product does not require extensive revisions to the Contract Documents, that it is consistent with the Contract Documents and will produce the indicated results, and that it is compatible with other portions of the Work. - 2.
 Detailed comparison of significant qualities of proposed product with those named in the Specifications.
 Significant qualities include attributes such as performance, weight, size, durability, visual effect, and specific features and requirements indicated. - 3.
 Evidence that proposed product provides specified warranty. - 4.
 Samples, if requested.

-PART 3 - EXECUTION - (Not Applicable)
+PART 3 - EXECUTION (Not Used)